-Erasmus+, the EU support programme for general and professional education and training, youth and sport, provides new perspectives in the years from 2014 to 2020 for the mobility of students and, doing so, supports young people and learners in the acquisition of competencies relevant for their work and intercultural skills.
-In this regard, Erasmus+ supports the cooperative European and international education and training efforts and assists the participating countries in the modernisation of their education and training systems.
+Erasmus+, the EU support program for general and professional education training, youth and sport, provides new perspectives in the years from 2014 to 2020 for the mobility of students and, doing so, supports young people and learners in the acquisition of competencies relevant for their work and intercultural skills.
+In this regard, Erasmus+ supports the cooperative European and international education and training efforts and assists the participating countries in the modernization of their education and training systems.

-Currently, the 28 Member States of the EU, as well as Iceland, Norway, Liechtenstein, Turkey and the Former Yugoslav Republic of Macedonia participate in Erasmus+.
-These states represent the "programme countries".
-One of the new aspects in the Erasmus+ programme consists of the fact that by now there are also numerous support options for exchange programmes with institutions in the field of university education from so-called "partner countries", such as for instance Serbia, Bosnia-Herzegovina, or Israel.
+Currently, the 27 Member States of the EU, as well as Great Britian, Iceland, Norway, Liechtenstein, Turkey and Macedonia participate in Erasmus+.
+These states represent the "program countries".
+One of the new aspects in the Erasmus+ program consists of the fact that by now there are also numerous support options for exchange program with institutions in the field of university education from so-called "partner countries", such as for instance Serbia, Bosnia-Herzegovina or Israel.

 The programme is intended for students who have completed their first year of studies and plan to take studies abroad extending from 3 to 12 months at a partner university of the IPU Berlin.
 For Bachelor students interested in this option, it is recommended that they complete a stay abroad in their 5th or 6th semester of studies, while a study abroad in their 3rd or 4th semester is recommended for Master students.
 Other stays abroad are also possible, however they require more precise consultation and agreement.

-The financial support from Erasmus+ for study stays is based on the various living costs in the target countries ("programme countries").
+The financial support from Erasmus+ for study stays is based on the various living costs in the target countries ("program countries").

 For the winter semester: January 31st, 12pm (application has to reach the International Office)